 The accuracy of a flow meter is dependent on the flow profile of the substance in the pipe.
 The key factors affecting flow profile are the piping and straight run upstream of the sensor, while there is some minor impact from the downstream straight run.
 For this reason, the flow profile is a significant factor we need to understand to choose the right location for any thermal flow meter application.

-The desired flow profile can usually be achieved when having a distance of 15 to 25 pipe diameters of straight run upstream of the meter, following a single elbow.
+The desired flow profile can usually be achieved with a distance of 15 to 25 pipe diameters of straight run upstream of the meter, following a single elbow.
 Greater distances are required for other pipe geometries.
-However, in the real world, we cannot always provide sufficient straight run to secure a “fully developed flow profile.”
+However, we cannot always provide sufficient straight-run to secure a “fully developed flow profile.”

 What is Flow Conditioning?